WELCOME TO THE HOMEPAGE OF YKSINASUVAT RY

 The Constitution says that the public authorities shall promote the right of everyone to housing and the opportunity to arrange their own accommodation.
 Single people, too, must be provided affordable housing.
 Single people, too, should have the possibility to live in situation-adequate housing and not just small, cramped studios.

 3. Taxes and tax deductions

-People who live as couples have the possibility to share the VAT, that is, pay half of the VAT rate or 12%, 7%, 5%, 4.5% and about 9.5% for all goods, supplies and services, which they are able to purchase and use together.
-Singles pay alone for everything, which also often means paying the double amount of VAT compared to people living as couples.
+People who live as couples have the possibility to share the VAT.
+Singles pay alone for everything, which also often means paying almost the double amount of VAT compared to people living as couples.

 Deduction for temporary job related housing is not something a single person is allowed to receive.
 The motivation for this decision was that singles are not equally tied to their place of residence as families, where the other members work and go to school at their place of residence.
 Temporary relocating because of a job is considered easier for singles than for families.
 Singles can, for example, rent their apartment while accepting a temporary job somewhere else, according to the reasoning.
 This implies that singles do not have deep and serious connections to other people, to their hometown and to their own home.
 Note: a couple is entitled to the deduction for temporary job related housing even if the other spouse does not work and the couple has no children.